chrisshortlaw/homebrew_virtual_dom/README.md

 #### What are we going to make?

+We are going to make a front-end library and use it to make a basic calculator app.

-Our initial product will provide some basic calculator functionality (addition, subtraction, multiplication, division, percentage etc.).
-Later on, we might add financial functions, and potentially scientific calculator functions.
+Our initial product will provide some basic calculator functionality (addition, subtraction, multiplication, division).
+Time permitting, financial functions might be added.
+The calculator app should have minimal HTML to demonstrate the functionality of the library.

 On the front-end, the user interface will work like a calculator.
 The display will have numbers and operators which can be clicked with a mouse or pushed with a button.
-To keep things simple, and to control user-input we will prevent inputs from a keyboard (both physical and virtual).
-This has the advantage of allowing us to retain a tight control over the user-input, reducing our need to accopunt for user error.
+To keep things simple, an input validaotr will only permit valid numbers and operators to be entered.
+This has the advantage of allowing us to retain a tight control over the user-input, reducing our need to account for user error.
 This will also increase the security of the app.

-Finally, an undo function (whether it removes a digit entered in error or it undoes a calculation) will allow users to quickly fix errors, removing a potential point of irritation.

 ### Structure